Dhavisco/ProductWeb/README.md

 - License

 ## Features
-- View Menus: View available menu with various food items.
+- View Products: Browse available products with detailed descriptions and prices.
-- Add to Cart: Users can add food items to their cart.
+- Add to Cart: Users can add products to their cart.
-- Checkout: Users can checkout their cart and place an order.
+- Edit Cart: Users can adjust the quantity of items in their cart or remove items.
-- Order Tracking: Real-time order tracking to keep users informed about their order status.

 ## Setup